 Stacy Chamberlain joined Oregon AFSCME Council 75 as a council representative in 2005.
-Stacy currently serves as the Interim Executive Director, prior to this appointment she served the Council as Collective Bargaining Director and Associate Director.
-In 2016 the delegates at the International Convention elected Stacy as a International Vice President.
+Stacy currently serves as the Executive Director, prior to this appointment she served the Council as Collective Bargaining Director and Associate Director.
+In 2016 the delegates at the International Convention elected Stacy as an International Vice President.

 Prior to her work with AFSCME, Stacy worked as a legislative aide to a State Senator in the Oregon Legislature.
 Before graduating Law School from Willamette University, Stacy clerked at the United States Attorney's Office.
 She later worked as an associate at a labor law firm in Portland and was a senior policy advisor to a former Portland City Commissioner Randy Leonard.

 A Portland native, she brings with her a deep knowledge of labor and politics in Oregon.
 In May of 2013, Stacy currently serves on the Oregon AFL-CIO Executive Board as well as the board of OHSU.

 Joe Baessler joined the Oregon AFSCME staff in 2006.
 A native of the Midwest, prior to joining AFSCME Baessler worked on the staffs of Gov. Ted Kulongoski, U.S. Rep. Earl Blumenauer and Multnomah County Commissioner Lisa Naito, among others.
 He is also a co-founder of the Oregon Bus Project.
 Baessler graduated from Michigan State University in 1997 and has a law degree from Case Western Reserve in Cleveland.
 Baessler and his wife, Sarah, have two young children.